Moving to Northern Ireland Guide

 Beware of unofficial websites offering online driver licensing.
 You cannot apply for a Northern Ireland driving licence online.

-If you need to change your driving licence for a NI driving licence, you should complete the application form DL1 which is available from the Post Office or MOT test centres.
-You will need to enclose original paperwork confirming your identity, a passport style colour photograph and suitable proof of residency.
+You can change your driving licence for a NI driving licence, by completing form DL1 which is available from the Post Office or MOT test centres.
+You will need to enclose original paperwork confirming your identity, a passport-style colour photograph and proof of residency.

 Car Insurance - Driving record abroad